 The National Federation of the Blind of North Carolina argued that the state's fees and disclosures required for professional fund-raisers infringed upon First Amendment free speech rights.
 The U.S. Supreme Court agreed in Riley v.
-National Federation of the Blind and said any laws regarding charitable solicitation had to meet a high standard when less restrictive measures to prevent fraud were available.
-In this photo, National Federation of the Blind members march in downtown Atlanta, Tuesday, July 3, 2007.
-The early morning event was billed as a civil rights march.
-(AP Photo/Gene Blythe, used with permission from The Associated Press.)
+National Federation of the Blind.
+In this photo, National Federation of the Blind members march in downtown Atlanta in 2007.
+(AP Photo/Gene Blythe, used with permission from the Associated Press)

 In Riley v.
 National Federation of the Blind, 487 U.S. 781 (1988), the Supreme Court held that the government must meet a high standard before enacting regulations that affect the speech of professional fund-raisers and charities.